opennms-forge/docker-horizon-core-web/README.md

 ### Run OpenNMS Horizon with Docker Compose

-A OpenNMS Horizon requirese minimal a running PostgreSQL service.
+A OpenNMS Horizon minimally requires a running PostgreSQL service.
 Applications like Grafana, Elasticsearch or Kafka are optional and depend on your setup and use cases, e.g. processing network flows or having a scalable time series storage with Newts based on Cassandra.

 It is recommended to run a application stack with `docker-compose`.